Carindale, Queensland

 Notable features of the suburb include a large shopping centre – Westfield Carindale, the Pacific Golf Club, Belmont State School, Belmont Bushland Reserve, Belmont Private Hospital (psychiatric only) and Bulimba Creek.
 The Gateway Motorway borders the suburb.
-In addition to Indooroopilly in the west; Chermside on the north-side; and Upper Mount Gravatt on the south side, the suburb has been described as a mini-CBD.

 Toponymy

-Carindale was the name of a housing estate constructed in the area in 1976, and was taken as the official name of the suburb when it separated from Belmont in 1980.
-The name itself is a combination of "Carin" from the nearby suburb of Carina, and "dale" meaning valley.
+Carindale was the name of a housing estate constructed in the area in 1976 and was taken as the official name of the suburb when it separated from Belmont in 1980.
+The name itself is a combination of "Carin" from the nearby suburb of Carina, and "Dale" meaning valley.

 History

 The area was first settled by Europeans in the 1850s, with activity focussing on timber and agriculture.

 Belmont State School opened on 5 June 1876.
 It is now within the suburb boundaries of Carindale.

 Carina State School opened on 30 January 1917.
 It is now within the suburb boundaries of Carindale.

 St Gabriel The Archangel's Anglican Church was dedicated in 1958.
 A new church was dedicated in 1991 and consecrated in 2010.

 In 1973, Carindale Nursing Home was opened in Foxglove St, Mt Gravatt East.
 In 1978, permission was granted to the developers to use Carindale as the name of the new shopping centre.
 In 1980, the suburb of Carindale was created.

 Christian Outreach College opened on 16 May 1978 in West End.
-It relocated to Mansfield in 1982, but is now within the suburb boundaries of Carindale.
-It is now known as Citepointe Christian College.
+It relocated to Mansfield in 1982 but is now within the suburb boundaries of Carindale.
+It is now known as Citipointe Christian College.

 The Carindale Library opened in 1999 with a major refurbishment in 2012.